What Is the True Cost of Countertops?

 There are several factors that affect the cost of countertops.
 Prices can differ from the national average due to countertop material, countertop size, edge and corner treatments, installation location, local labor prices, and geographic location.

-The two biggest factors that impact countertop cost are the material and amount.
+The two biggest factors that impact countertop cost are the material and the amount of it needed.
 The average price range per square foot can run from $20 to $200 including labor, but there can be a significant fluctuation in price due to material style, color, and fabrication type.
 Below are some average price ranges for kitchen countertops by size, including installation.

 - 10 square feet: $200 to $2,000